Introduction:

-KPIs tell the behind story.
+Key Performance Indicators (KPIs) tell the behind-the-scenes story.
 Did the organization achieve its established goals, or exceed those, or missed it?
-Of course to measure if something is missed, one has to first establish a goal and associate measurement statistics.
-Then if missed or exceeded, KPIs highlights by how much.
+Of course, to measure if something is missed, one must first establish a goal and associate it with a measurement scale.
+Then if missed or exceeded, KPIs highlights by how much, based upon a pre-determined measurement understanding, preferably based upon the possible risks, if the measurement goal is not achieved.

 In short, KPIs are a quantitative measure of highlighting the success or failure of a target goal achievement.

-For any function within your organization, we can identify a few critical KPIs for a specific project, task, or process.
+For any function within our organization, we can identify a few critical KPIs for a specific project, task, or process.
 May it be finance or production or marketing or cybersecurity operations, or any other business function.

 For example, say actual sales volume for a given product or service for a given quarter.
 Or say actual number of vulnerabilities identified and corrected, within a sub-group of your infrastructure including applications.
 These numbers a.k.a.
 KPIs are collected after the fact, for a specific period, usually weekly or monthly or quarterly.
 These numbers are collected from the sales of your product or services, or the actual number of vulnerabilities identified versus the vulnerabilities rectified (patches applied and vulnerabilities mitigated) for a specific period.
 These become your department’s / project’s / task’s established KPIs.
 At the backend there must be an understanding as to what you are required to accomplish for a given period.
 Based upon your predefined targets, or Service-Level Agreements (SLAs) or Operational-Level Agreements (OLAs) it could clearly be established if this pattern is in the uptick or downtick.

 First you just met the threshold.
-Second you are exceeding the agreed threshold (by a little or by a significant amount) or third and the final one is you are missing the threshold by a significant amount or by a little amount.
+Second you are exceeding the agreed threshold (by a little or by a significant amount) or third and the final one is, you are missing the threshold by a significant amount or by a little amount.
 In all these three cases, the common denominator here is that you either met your performance goals or missed it.

 So, KPIs are after the fact, pre-agreed performance measure artifacts that help you fine-tune your approach, for the next run-time-window.

-In short, KPIs are quantifiable performance monitoring metrics.
+In short, KPIs are quantifiable performance monitoring metrics. -Asad Syed

 Key Risk Indicators (KRIs) on the other hand are a little different.
 If KPI is a noun, then KRI is a verb.
 KRIs are also associated with performance measurement but are a matrix that tells you when to initiate an action when your performance starting to move in the wrong direction.